jurgob/jurgo-boemo-blog/content/blog/loose-types-make-ts-verbose/index.md

 ---

-## TLDR Version
+## TL;DR Version

-if you don't have time, here is what you are gonna learn: when you are defining your types, follow those rules:
+If you don't have time, here is what you are gonna learn:

+When you are defining your types, follow these rules:
-- avoid `any` at any cost, eventyally use `unknown`
+- avoid `any` at any cost, eventually use `unknown`
-- if you know you need an object, avoid the type `object`. use the type `Record<string, MyUnion>`, make the uninon as strict as you can.
+- if you know you need an object, avoid the type `object`. use the type `Record<string, MyUnion>`, make the union as strict as you can.
 - strict union still allows you to have nested data.
-- if you type your data right, your code will became very concise,  the optional chaining is gonna be all what you need in most cases.
+- if you type your data right, your code will become very concise, the optional chaining is gonna be all what you need in most cases.

 If this is not clear enough or you can't wait to read my amazing article, keep reading, if you understand anything then feel free to skip the rest.